 Free From the White Guards

 The danger of confrontation with China is becoming much more serious with every passing day.
-Go to Beijing immediately and take up the issue of Mongolia in the context of Mongolian autonomy and Chinese sovereignty. make them understand that our objective is to destroy Urgern, who is also their enemy and give them assurances that we could withdraw immediately after crushing Urgern because we respect the rights of China.
+Go to Beijing immediately and take up the issue of Mongolia in the context of Mongolian autonomy and Chinese sovereignty. make them understand that our objective is to destroy Ungern, who is also their enemy, and give them assurances that we could withdraw immediately after crushing Ungern because we respect the rights of China.

 Wire sent from Moscow to Ignatii Yurin, Foreign Minister of the Far Eastern Republic on June 27, 1921.